Taita Hills

 The Taita Hills, sometimes also spelled as Teita Hills, are a mountain range located in the Taita-Taveta County in south-eastern Kenya.
 The hills consist of three massifs: Dawida, Sagalla in the southern side of Voi township and Kasigau in the south near the border of Tanzania.
 The Dawida massif is the largest and tallest of the three, with an altitude of 2,228 m above sea level at its highest peak, Vuria.
-Dabida has three other main peaks: Iyale, Wesu, and Susu.
+Dawida has three other main peaks: Iyale, Wesu, and Susu.

 Geology

 The Taita Hills, with others in the Eastern Arc Mountains, were formed more than one hundred million years ago.
 About thirty million years ago, the area was covered by extensive rainforest.
 During a cooler and drier period some ten million years ago, the lowland forests were converted to savanna, leaving the mountain ranges as "islands" where the tropical forests continued to flourish.
 The isolation of each mountain range has led to a great deal of endemism, and a very diverse flora and fauna.
 Some of the other mountain ranges are well-forested, but the Taita Hills retain just 6 km2 of forest.
 The Taita Hills rise steeply from the Tsavo West National Park.